-If you would like to join our team, please fill out the internship application form linked below the position you are applying for.
-Please upload your resume and cover letter at the bottom of the application form.
+If you would like to join our team, please fill out the appropriate internship application form linked below.
 Living History Farms also has many volunteer opportunities available.

-Living History Farms offers a 90-day summer internship program for undergrad students in their sophomore year or higher.
-Interns earn a temporary worker hourly wage and receive six hours of tuition-free history credit, and valuable work experience – plus Living History Farms pays all tuition costs.
-Credit is provided through Graceland University and students can transfer credit hours to their own program.
+Living History Farms offers a 90-day paid summer internship program for undergrad students in their sophomore year or higher.
+Interns earn a temporary worker hourly wage and receive six hours of tuition-free history credit and valuable work experience—plus Living History Farms pays all tuition costs.
+Credit is provided through Graceland University, and students can transfer credit hours to their own program.
 Find a list of current openings here.

 The collections department is charged with managing the museum’s collection.
 Interns will learn about museum collections practices as they provide support to the collections department staff.